rjtronco/DialogFlow-Flask-App-Webhook/README.md

 You can integrate your DialogFlow chatbot in Kommunicate to make it useable in a WebUI.
 You can follow this [documentation](https://www.kommunicate.io/blog/integrate-bot-using-dialogflow-in-kommunicate/)

 Creating and deploying the webUI.
-This is just a simple html file with the `<iframe` tag from the Kommunicate integration.
+This is just a simple html file with the `<iframe>` tag from the Kommunicate integration.
+This site is hosted in `aws-s3`.
+[This is how to host a webapp in s3](https://docs.aws.amazon.com/AmazonS3/latest/userguide/WebsiteHosting.html).
 ```html
 <!DOCTYPE html>
 <html>